Slots reviews:

 • Aces – 1 point

 Another difference is that it is not possible to ‘bust’ in Baccarat.
-When the cards add up to more than nine points, ten points are deducted from the total, so that the score is always between zero and eight points.
+When the cards add up to more than nine points, you deduct ten points from the total to keep the score between zero and eight.

-For example a 5 and a 6, for a total of 11 points, counts as a score of 1.
-The highest combination, two nines, results in a score of 18 – 10 = 8 points.
+• 5 and a 6, for a total of 11 points, counts as a score of 1

 • 8 or 9 points, this is called a ‘natural’ and the game ends immediately.

-• 6 or 7 points, player must pass
+• 6 or 7 points, player must stand and doesn’t receive a third card

 • 0-5 points, player gets a third card

-For the bank, the rules can be a bit more elaborate.
+For the banker hand, the rules can be a bit more elaborate.
 The first thing to look at is what the player has done.
-If the player has not received a third card, the same rules apply to the bank as to the player.
+If the player has not received a third card, the same rules apply to the banker as to the player.

 If the player has been dealt a third card, the rules look a lot more complicated: